michaelkajala2/portfolio/README.md

 ## 🚀 About Me

-I'm a passionate **Data Analyist** with **5 years** of experience in **Data Science**.
-I specialize in creating **end-to-end analytics solutions from exploratory data analysis to advanced machine learning algorithms** that **drive strategic decisions and deliver measurable business value**.
+I'm a passionate Data Analyst with 5 years of experience in Data Science.

+I specialize in creating end-to-end analytics solutions from exploratory data analysis to advanced machine learning algorithms that drive strategic decisions and deliver measurable business value.

-Currently, I'm **working as an Assistant Lecturer of Applied Mathematics at The Open University of Tanzania and actively pursuing opportunities in data science and machine learning**.
-I'm driven by **the challenge of extracting actionable insights from complex data and creating predictive models that drive decision-making** and love collaborating with teams to build **end-to-end analytics solutions that deliver measurable business value**.
+Currently, I'm an Assistant Lecturer of Applied Mathematics at The Open University of Tanzania while actively pursuing data science opportunities.

+I'm driven by extracting actionable insights from complex data and building predictive models that solve real-world problems.
-When I'm not analyzing data, you'll find me **playing football to stay active, watching athletics events for inspiration, or exploring local trails for both fitness and mental clarity**.
+When I'm not analyzing data, you'll find me playing football, following athletics, or exploring trails for fitness and mental clarity.

-🎯 I'm currently looking for: **Data Scientist positions where I can apply advanced analytics to solve complex business problems and drive data-driven decision making**.
+I'm currently looking for: Data Scientist positions where I can apply advanced analytics to solve complex business problems and drive data-driven decision making.

 ---